AnthonySteele/anthonysteele.github.io/TheSingleReturnLaw.md

 }
 ```

-Note how `FindLuckyCustomer` does not requre a result local variable, just the customerItem for the loop.
+Note how `FindLuckyCustomer` does not require a result local variable, just the `customerItem` for the loop.
 The local variable would be "mutable state" for the method.
 If you have looked at all at functional programming, you can appreciate how eliminating unnecessary mutable state can be a good thing.
 Here's the code that uses the same loop but avoid multiple returns:

 ```csharp
 public Customer FindLuckyCustomer(IEnumerable<Customer> customers)